PENNSYLVANIA PERSONAL INJURY LAWYERS

 If your claim has been denied, you will receive a Notice of Compensation Denial.
 This document will explain why your claim was denied and how you can appeal the decision.

-How Long Do I Have to File a Workers’ Compensation Claim in Adams County?
+How Long Do You Have to File a Workers’ Compensation Claim in Adams County?

 In Pennsylvania, you have three years from the date of your work injury to file a workers’ compensation claim.
 If you were injured by an occupational disease, you have three years from the date you became aware of your illness to file a claim.